kabiromohd/Ride-Duration-Prediction/README.md

 Mlflow: http://hocalhost:5000

-Through this you can access the mlflow experiment runs and the orchestration code on Mage
+Through this you can access the mlflow experiment runs and the orchestration code on Mage.

+After training of the model and registration of the best model on Mlflow, you download the Artifacts to your local file system for model deployment.

 ## Deploy model locally with Docker

 You can deploy the model on Docker locally by following these steps.
 To do so, you need to have Docker installed on your environment, then you build the image with the following command: